The inside story of the first bold bet to get you back to the movie theater

 Back in March, Solstice Studios was gearing up for the first test screening of its upcoming psychological thriller Unhinged.

 In the film, Russell Crowe plays a man who goes to very dark and scary lengths after a mom (Caren Pistorius) leans on her horn at him in traffic for a little too long.
-The movie is the debut release for Solstice, which was formed in 2018 with a mission to produce, finance, and distribute a slate of three to five midbudget films a year (as well as acquire another or cofinance another one or two).
+The movie, directed by Derrick Borte (American Dreamer, The Joneses) is the debut release for Solstice, which was formed in 2018 with a mission to produce, finance, and distribute a slate of three to five midbudget films a year (as well as acquire another or cofinance another one or two).
 The company, which is backed by $400 million in funding, seeks to fill a white space in an industry increasingly dominated by blockbusters on the high end and cheap-to-produce genre films on the low end.
 Solstice, by producing films with budgets of between $20 million and $80 million, felt like it could break through the formulaic nature of what has dominated the multiplex.

 Unhinged is Solstice’s first test as a company, and president and CEO Mark Gill—an industry veteran who was formerly the president of Miramax Films and Warner Independent Pictures—was understandably eager to see how audiences felt about the film.